How To Be Happier In 2020

 You can choose to eat pizza.
-You can choose to read your favorite novel.
-You can choose to text your crush with a Michelle Tanner meme.
+You can choose to read your favourite novel.
+You can choose to text your crush with a Timothée Chalamet meme.
 And all of those actions can certainly boost your mood, if only for a few minutes.
 But can you choose to be happier in any real, lasting way?

 The answer is complex, because happiness is complex.
 For one thing, there’s a genetic component to mood, notes positive psychologist Suzann Pileggi Pawelski author of Happy Together: Using the Science of Positive Psychology to Build Love that Lasts.
 Children of more naturally upbeat people tend to be more joyful too.